 From the north of Neuquén the Patagonian challenge of the Korean expedition continues to the south.
 Having Domuyo as their starting point, they now know how wild, tough and beautiful Patagonia can get.

 For Benjamin, it was his 8th time guiding in Domuyo.
-So if you are interested in knowing more about his program, you can check it here.
+So if you are interested in knowing more about his program, you can contact him.